-Transportation Modeler[TM] is a stand-alone application for exploring freight network scenarios and does not require integration with a TMS to offer value.
+TransportationModeler (TransMod) is a stand-alone application for exploring freight network scenarios and does not require integration with a TMS to offer value.
 It provides strategic analysis and decision-support for use specifically with DirectRoute fleet routing and load optimization software.
-It

-Transportation Modeler (Trans Mod) includes powerful, last-mile routing capabilities that other modeling solutions lack to provide detailed insight to distribution and delivery plans.
-It uniquely considers the cost and size of any dedicated or private fleet when evaluating overall mode decisions, so it is perfect for asset-based 3PLs, dedicated carriers, and distribution companies with their own trucks.
+TransMod includes powerful, last-mile routing capabilities that other modeling solutions lack to provide detailed insight into distribution and delivery plans.
+It uniquely considers the cost and size of any dedicated or private fleet when evaluating overall mode decisions, so it is perfect for asset-based 3PLs, dedicated carriers, and distribution companies with their trucks.

-Trans Mod delivers multi-modal, what-if scenarios perfect for use:
+TransMod delivers multi-modal, what-if scenarios perfect for use: